 The fit and comfort of the DT 990 PRO are great.
 The velour covered, and thick padded earpads are fantastic.
 If you spend long sessions on your PC listening, recording, or doing nothing, the DT 990 is a headphone you can try.
 Compared to the DT 770, the 990 Pro is more comfortable, but it is noticeable after in long sessions of use.
 This could be because of the 990 lighter and more breathable.
 Compared to the HD 600, which is 10 grams lighter, but less breathable earpads, we found the HD 600 more comfortable but this was huge because of the earcups of the HD600 have more room for the ears, and the headband support is excellent.
 Among the three headphones from the most comfortable to the least comfortable, it would be HD 600, DT 990 and finally DT 770.

 Like the HD600 on our list, to sound best the Beyerdynamic DT 990 PRO needs a dedicated headphone amplifier.
-In our setup, we used the Schiit Audio Magni 3 which is a relatively cheap headphone amp.
+In our setup, we used the Schiit Audio Magni 3 which is a relatively cheap headphone amp but you can also use a more expensive headphone amp if you want to.
 You can check out our recommended list of cheap headphone amps.

 Overall, we found the DT 990 Pro a very good sounding headphone.
 Starting with the bass, it is well extended and consistent.
 For an open-back headphone, the bass is really prominent and creates a powerful impact.
 The mids are the weakest point for the DT 990 Pro and feel a bit recessed; however, clarity and separation is impressive.
 The highs are the DT 990 Pro excels at.
 Though you can feel a little sibilance from afar which can become harsh at high volumes over an extended time, the details and clarity are great.
 The soundstage is wide and the positioning also accurate which adds to make up an engaging listening experience.